The Good News About Panic Disorder

 Official Diagnosis of Panic Disorder

 US-based physicians use the DSM 5 TR as the guide to diagnose panic disorder.
-(DSM 5 TR is the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revisions).
+(DSM 5 TR is the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision).
 In DSM 5 TR panic disorder has the diagnosis code number 300.01.
 Here’s a link to a Mayo Clinic page that lists the specific signs and symptoms used diagnose it.

 How Panic Disorder Is Usually Treated